WenjianBI/SPAGE/README.md

 ```
 Current version is 0.1.4.
 For older version and version update information, plesase refer to OldVersions/

-Please do not hesitate to contact me (wenjianb@umich.edu) if you met any problem.
-Suggestions or comments are welcome.
+Please do not hesitate to contact me (wenjianb@umich.edu) if you meet any problem.
+Suggestions or comments are also welcome.

 ### Reference